reactivego/rx/test/BufferTime/README.md

 **BufferTime** buffers the source Observable values for a specific time period and emits those as a slice periodically in time.

+Buffers values from the source during a certain period of time.
+It emits and resets the buffer every period.

 ![BufferTime](../../../assets/BufferTime.svg?raw=true)